site-name/decimal/README.md

 The MIT License (MIT)

-This is a heavily modified fork of [fpd.Decimal](https://github.com/oguzbilgic/fpd), which was also released under the MIT License.
+This is a slightly modified fork of [shopspring.decimal](https://github.com/shopspring/decimal), which was also released under the MIT License.